jundalisay/superblist/content/en/research/pythagoras/sentences/tetractys.md

+The Pythagoreans called every number as the tetrad.

-The tetrad was called by the Pythagoreans every number, because it comprehends in itself all the numbers as far as to the decad, and the decad itself.
-The sum of 1, 2, 3, and 4, is 10.
+This was because the tetrad comprehends in itself all the numbers as far as to the decad, and the decad itself.
+- The sum of `1`, `2`, `3`, and `4`, is `10`.

-Hence they called both the decad and the tetrad as every number.
+Hence, they called both the decad and the tetrad as every number.

-The decad was a number in energy, but the tetrad was a number in capacity.
+**The decad was a number in energy, but the tetrad was a number in capacity.**

-The sum of these four numbers 1, 2, 3, 4 made up the tetractys, in which all harmonic ratios are included.
+The sum of these four numbers `1`, `2`, `3`, `4` made up the tetractys, in which all harmonic ratios are included.

-- 4 to 1 is a quadruple ratio.
-It forms the symphony bisdiapason.
+- `4` to `1` is a quadruple ratio.
+It forms the symphony *bisdiapason*.
-- 3 to 2 is a sesquialter ratio.
-It forms the symphony diapente.
+- `3` to `2` is a sesquialter ratio.
+It forms the symphony *diapente*.
-- 4 to 329 3 is a sesquitertian ratio.
-If forms the symphony diatessaron.
+- `4` to `3` is a sesquitertian ratio.
+If forms the symphony *diatessaron*.
-- 2 to 1 is a duple ratio.
+- `2` to `1` is a duple ratio.
 It forms the diapason.

-The Pythagoreans greatly venerated the the tetractys.
+The Pythagoreans greatly venerated the tetractys.

-Theo of Smyrna,[106] showed how many tetractys there are.
+Theo of Smyrna, showed how many tetractys there are.
 He said:

 {{< q >}}
-"The tetractys was principally honored by the Pythagoreans because all symphonies are found to exist within it, and also because it appears to contain the nature of all things.”
+The tetractys was principally honored by the Pythagoreans because all symphonies are found within it, and also because it appears to contain the nature of all things.
 {{< /q >}}

 Hence their oath was:

 {{< q >}}
-“Not by Pythagoras who <!-- delivered to our soul --> invented the tetractys, which contains the fountain and root of everlasting nature.”
+“Not by Pythagoras who invented the tetractys, which contains the fountain and root of everlasting nature.”
 {{< /q >}}

 <!-- But by him who delivered the tetractys they mean ; for the doctrine concerning it appears to have been his invention.  -->